rene0/dcf77pi/README.md

 dcf77pi
 =======

+**This repository has been migrated to https://codeberg.org/rene0/dcf77pi and archived here.**

+---

 Yet another DCF77 decoder.
 This one is intended for the Raspberry Pi platform but might work on other devices using GPIO pins too.